 Alongside traditional publications AM has concentrated on producing collaborative audio compositions and prose works for radio and installation to disseminate material more accessibly to national and international audiences.
 This has required them to place importance on making their work more broadly resonant, including for festivals such as Sonic Acts, Unsound, Transmediale, With For About 2020 and Liquid Architecture.
 This work has been featured on, and commissioned by Documenta 14 Radio, BBC 3, ABC Radio National, Arts Centre Melbourne, Radio del Museo Reina Sofía, Savvy Gallery Berlin, Warsaw Museum of Contemporary Art, Deutschland Radio, and QAGOMA, and will be unfolded through a forthcoming monograph Between Sound and Silence: Listening toward Environmental Justice (forthcoming).
 Interviews on this work can be found in Wire Magazine: Adventures in Sound and Music, Mediapart and Radio Web MACBA.

-AM is an incoming Marie Curie International Fellow in Geography at Royal Holloway University of London (2021-2025).
+AM is a Marie Curie International Research Fellow in Geography at Royal Holloway University of London (2021-2025).
 Prior to their current role as Senior Research Fellow with Seedbox Environmental Humanities Laboratory, University of Sydney, they held a Vice Chancellors Research Fellowship in the School of Geography and Sustainable Communities, University of Wollongong.
 They have also held a continuing lectureship at Goldsmiths College (Sociology) and a Postdoctoral Fellowship at Royal Holloway (Geography), University of London.
 AM has received funding from Antipode, the Economic and Social Research Council, the British Academy/ Leverhulme, and the Australian Research Council.